-Required Yes Parent MediaFiles only for InLine format Bounded 1+ Content A CDATA-wrapped URI to a media file encoded to the video standard indicated in the quality attribute.
-Attributes Description delivery either "progressive" for progressive download protocols (such as HTTP) or "streaming" for streaming protocols. type MIME type for the file container.
-Popular MIME types include, but are not limited to "video/x-flv" for Flash Video and "video/mp4" for MP4 width the native width of the video file, in pixels height the native height of the video file, in pixels codec the codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 id an identifier for the media file bitrate or minBitrate and maxBitrate for progressive load video, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming videos scalable a Boolean value that indicates whether the media file is meant to scale to larger dimensions. maintainAspectRatio a Boolean value that indicates whether aspect ratio for media file dimensions should be maintained when scaled to new dimensions apiFramework identifies the API needed to execute an interactive media file.
-Please note that this attribute will be deprecated in a future version of VAST.
-Current support is for backward compatibility only.
-Please use the <interactivecreativefile> element moving forward to include files that require an API for execution.</interactivecreativefile> apiFramework to be deprecated in a future version of VAST.
-Please use <InteractiveCreativeFile> element to provide API files require it may ignore a VAST response when not provided.
-If an ad is rejected for this reason, error code 406 should be returned.
+Required Yes Parent MediaFiles only for InLine format Bounded 1+ Content A CDATA-wrapped URI to a media file.
+Attributes Description delivery Either "progressive" for progressive download protocols (such as HTTP) or "streaming" for streaming protocols. type MIME type for the file container.
+Popular MIME types include, but are not limited to "video/x-flv" for Flash Video and "video/mp4" for MP4. width The native width of the video file, in pixels. height The native height of the video file, in pixels. codec The codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 . id An identifier for the media file. bitrate or minBitrate and maxBitrate For progressive load video, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming videos.

+scalable a Boolean value that indicates whether the media file is meant to scale to larger dimensions. maintainAspectRatio a Boolean value that indicates whether aspect ratio for media file dimensions should be maintained when scaled to new dimensions. apiFramework identifies the API needed to execute an interactive media file, but current support is for backward compatibility.
+Please use the <interactivecreativefile> element to include files that require an API for execution.</interactivecreativefile>

-3.7.2 Mezzanine
+3.9.2 Mezzanine

-The video player may also use the raw mezzanine file to encode a version specific to the needs of certain environments.
+The video player may use the raw mezzanine file to transcode video files at quality levels specific to the needs of certain environments.
 An XSD will validate this element as optional, but a mezzanine file is required in ad-stitched executions and whenever a publisher requires it.
-If no mezzanine file is available, this element may be left blank; however, publishers that
+If no mezzanine file is available, this element may be left blank; however, publishers that require it may ignore the VAST response when not provided.
+If an ad is rejected for this reason, error code 406 is available to communicate the error when an <Error> URI and macro are provided.